karthik-d/todo-cli-rescript/README.md

+## Todo App

+A command-line todo application built with ReScript

 ### Try running tests.

 Now run `npm test` and you will see all the tests failing.
 As you fill in each functionality, you can re-run the tests to see them passing one by one.